-Admission to the professional radiography curriculum under the Baccalaureate Allied Health degree is a competitive process and is separate from the student’s admission to ETSU.
+Admission to the professional Imaging Sciences (Radiography) curriculum under the Baccalaureate Allied Health degree is a competitive process and is separate from the student’s admission to ETSU.
 A limited number of students are admitted annually.
-Please note that the radiography program has one start date per year, and that is for the fall semester.
+Please note that the Imaging Sciences (radiography) program has one start date per year, and that is for the fall semester.
 Each applicant is evaluated on the basis of academic record, clinical observation, and personal interview.

 After reviewing the application materials provided below and completing the program application, contact our on-campus advisor, Mr. Matt Johnson, to schedule an advisement appointment